Two-color harmonic spectroscopy of ultrafast Dirac electron dynamics: Abstract

 \section{Abstract}

-{\bf High-harmonic generation (HHG), the hallmark effect of attosecond science, is a nonperturbative nonlinear process leading to the emission of high harmonic light from gases and solids.
+{\bf High-harmonic generation (HHG), the hallmark effect of attosecond science, is a nonperturbative nonlinear process leading to the emission of high-harmonic light from gases and solids.
 In gases, extreme driving laser pulse intensities can deplete the ground state, suppressing harmonic emission during the trailing edge of the pulse.
-Here, we report pronounced ultrafast depletion dynamics during HHG in a gapless Dirac semimetal—highly oriented pyrolytic graphite (HOPG).
-Remarkably, HOPG supports nonperturbative harmonic generation at laser intensities as low as $10^{10}$ W\,cm$^{-2}$, facilitated by its vanishing bandgap.
+Here, we report a similar effect, pronounced ultrafast carrier saturation dynamics and harmonic emission suppression during nonperturbative harmonic generation (NPHG) in a gapless Dirac semimetal—highly oriented pyrolytic graphite (HOPG).
+Remarkably, HOPG supports NPHG at laser intensities as low as $\sim 10^{10}$ W\,cm$^{-2}$, facilitated by its vanishing bandgap.
+Ultrafast carrier saturation strongly modulates the interplay between interband and intraband currents, a key characteristic of NPHG in Dirac materials.
 Using two-color spectroscopy, we reveal the excitation dynamics of Dirac electron-hole pairs as it affects the emission of harmonics during the presence of the driving laser pulse.
-Notably, valence band depletion near the Dirac points leads to a marked suppression of interband harmonics and induces measurable temporal shifts.
+The excitation of out-of-equilibrium hot carriers and the concomitant saturation near the Dirac points leads to a marked suppression of interband harmonics and induces measurable temporal shifts.
 These observations are supported by simulations based on semiconductor Bloch equations.
-Our findings uncover a new regime of strong-field light–matter interaction in gapless solids and establish HHG as a sensitive, all-optical probe of ultrafast carrier dynamics, offering new opportunities for ultrafast optoelectronics in Dirac materials.}
+Our finding reveal that field-driven carrier saturation plays a critical role in gapless solid NPHG.
+We demonstrate the potential of NPHG and HHG as a sensitive, all-optical probe of ultrafast carrier dynamics, offering novel opportunities for ultrafast optoelectronics in Dirac materials.}